 Anatomy session specifically related to this course included.

-This course is designed to complement the Swedish course 1.
+This study is designed to complement the Swedish course.
 It helps students acquire the necessary knowledge of human anatomy and physiology to perform effective quality massages and achieve maximum well-being in clients.

-Students will learn about the interactions between the different systems (cardiac, respiratory, etc.) and how the body works.
+Students will learn about the interactions between the different systems (muscular, bone, and nervous system etc.) and how the body works.
 They will thus gain a general understanding of the principles of anatomy with respect to human physiology to offer adequate and safe massages to the public.

 Prenatal massage calls on gentle Swedish Massage techniques.
 This course explains how to correctly position the client, which areas of the body not to massage, and which oils to use.